 The most conservative treatments include lifestyle modification, such as cessation of extreme bicycling.
 Other conservative options include pelvic floor physical therapy, in which a physical therapist places their fingers through the vagina and or rectum to stretch contracted pelvic floor muscles.
 Then medications can come into play, such has specially prepared vaginal or rectal suppositories with medications such as valium and baclofen which can help relax muscles and nerves in the pelvic floor.
 Oral medications such as muscle relaxants and nerve pain medications come next.
 Finally, invasive injection procedures enter the picture if needed.
-Such procedures include image-guided pudendal nerve blocks to diagnose the condition and hopefully gain some long term pain relief, image-guided pudendal nerve pulsed radiofrequency treatment, image-guided botox injections of the obturator internus muscle to force relaxation Alcock’s canal.
+Such procedures include image-guided pudendal nerve blocks to diagnose the condition and hopefully gain some long term pain relief, image-guided pudendal nerve pulsed radiofrequency treatment, and image-guided botox injections of the obturator internus muscle to reduce pressure on the pudendal nerve as it passes through Alcock’s canal

-There is a special procedure that I have invented called the PudendalRegen Procedure .
+There is a special combination procedure that I have invented for pudendal neuralgia .
 To my knowledge, I am the only physician in the world to offer this procedure.
-In this procedure, I create a concentrated mixture of the patient’s own growth factors which are isolated from their blood.
-This is called platelet lysate.
-I then inject this platelet lysate around the pudendal nerve.
-These growth factors help to nourish the nerve and heal it.
+In this procedure, we inject nutrients around the pudendal nerve.
+These nutrients help to nourish the nerve and heal it.
 In addition, the fluid helps to release scar tissue from the nerve.
+This is called hydrodissection.
 I have found in most of my patients suffering from pudendal neuralgia also have hyperlax (loose) sacrotuberous ligaments.
 This ligament attaches the sacrum to the pelvis, and when damaged can irritate the pudendal nerve which travels directly underneath it.
-I therefore inject platlet rich plasma (PRP) into the sacrotuberous ligament, which helps to strengthen it and prevent the ligament from releasing irritating inflammatory chemicals onto the nerve.
+I therefore inject nutrienrts into the sacrotuberous ligament, which helps to strengthen it and prevent the ligament from releasing irritating inflammatory chemicals onto the nerve.
 In total, we can then nourish the nerve, free the nerve from scar tissue, and stabilize the surrounding ligaments.